the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 It's not like CI needs the same UI magic as your users, anyway.

-## Why QA endpoints are your friends!
+## 🤗 Why QA endpoints are your friends

 The examples above illustrate what we mean by QA endpoints, and why they can make you a Happy Engineer™️.